Operations template

 Use case

-Demand forecasting and sales and operations alignment
+Demand forecasting, supply capacity review, and sales and operations alignment

-Download the Excel template
+Download free Excel template

 Workflow